Ward 1 - Sonya Sharp

 A map of Public Water Mains and Pressure Zones is available on Open Data to illustrate the system's interconnectivity.
 Councillor Sharp encourages water conservation to ensure system reliability and function.

-The Calgary Stampede, along with other significant festivals, conferences, and events, will continue as scheduled, with added water conservation measures in place.
+The Calgary Stampede, along with other significant festivals, conferences, and events, continued as scheduled, with added water conservation measures in place.

 City Administration worked with the Calgary Stampede to make this important decision, and reviewed the five-year daily water demand trend during Stampede Week, and it has been noted that there wasn’t a significant uptick in demand during past years.
 They note that this is because many Calgarians travel elsewhere during the month of July, so water usage balances out with visitors versus travelers.
 They also noted the weather trend that we often see heavy rainfall in early July, so outdoor watering decreases.